Brad Perez: 2024

 On January 8, 2024, Perez announced on SiriusXM NASCAR Radio that he will return to Alpha Prime Racing for the 2024 season, driving the No. 45 car at Circuit of the Americas.
-Additionally, he will serve as a developmental and reserve driver for the team.
+Additionally, he would serve as a developmental and reserve driver for the team.
 On May 22, it was announced that Pérez would drive the No. 14 car for SS-Green Light Racing at Sonoma Raceway.

 Personal life

 Perez graduated from the Monsignor Edward Pace High School in 2015, in Miami Gardens, Florida.
 He attended Broward College graduating from the class of 2017.

 Perez is a disc jockey in his free time.
 He also occasionally is the merchandise manager at concerts for metalcore band, I Set My Friends on Fire.
 He is an avid fan of the Miami Dolphins in the NFL.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)